fff7d1bc/better-initramfs/README.rst

   for example =/dev/mapper/dmcrypt_root if you have dmcrypted rootfs, =/dev/mapper/vg-rootfs or similar if lvm or just =/dev/sdXX if you don't have lvm based or dmcrypted rootfs. rootfstype=<filesystem type>
-  Set type of filesystem on your rootfs if you do not want to use 'auto', for example ext4.
+  Set type of filesystem on your rootfs if you do not want to use 'auto', for example ext4. rootdelay=<integer>
+  Set how many secunds initramfs should wait before init /dev dir.
+Useful for rootfs on USB device.
+Default 0 (no wait).

 All boolean are 'false' by default, enable if needed.